reflectoring/reflectoring.github.io/_posts/2021-07-18-complete-guide-to-cors.md

 Origin: http://localhost:9000

 ```
 In this log, we can see the security credential in the form of the `Authorization` header in the request which contains a bearer token.
-The `Authorization` header is also included in the header named `Access-Control-Allow-Headers` returned from the "Cross-Origin server".
+The `Authorization` header is also included in the header named `Access-Control-Allow-Headers` returned from the cross-origin server.
 The browser can access the response since the value of the `Access-Control-Allow-Credentials` header sent by the server is `true`.

 ## Vulnerabilities Caused by CORS Misconfiguration
-Communications with CORS protocol also have the potential to introduce security vulnerabilities caused by misconfiguration of CORS protocol on the "Cross-Origin server".
-Some misconfigurations can allow malicious domains to access the API endpoints, while others allow credentials like cookies to be sent from untrusted sources to the "Cross-Origin server" and access sensitive data.
+Communications with CORS protocol also have the potential to introduce security vulnerabilities caused by misconfiguration of CORS protocol on the cross-origin server.
+Some misconfigurations can allow malicious domains to access the API endpoints, while others allow credentials like cookies to be sent from untrusted sources to the cross-origin server and access sensitive data.

 Let us look at two examples of CORS vulnerabilities caused by any misconfiguration in the code:

 ### Origin Reflection - Copying the Value of Origin Header in the Response
-As we have seen earlier, when the browser sends a request to a "Cross-Origin server", it adds an `Origin` header containing the value of the domain the request originates from.
-The "Cross-Origin server" needs to return an `Access-Control-Allow-Origin` header with the value of the `Origin` header received in the request.
+As we have seen earlier, when the browser sends a request to a cross-origin server, it adds an `Origin` header containing the value of the domain the request originates from.
+The cross-origin server needs to return an `Access-Control-Allow-Origin` header with the value of the `Origin` header received in the request.

-There could be a scenario of multiple domains that need access to the resources of the "Cross-Origin server".
-In that case, the "Cross-Origin server" might set the value of the `Access-Control-Allow-Origin` header dynamically to the value of the domain it receives in the `Origin` header.
+There could be a scenario of multiple domains that need access to the resources of the cross-origin server.
+In that case, the cross-origin server might set the value of the `Access-Control-Allow-Origin` header dynamically to the value of the domain it receives in the `Origin` header.
 A Node.js code setting the header dynamically may look like this:

 ```js
 const express = require('express');